Updated: May 10

 But amidst all this we miss the person we used to be.
 There exists a different version of ourselves with different people we meet at different phases of our lives ( I know I have used ‘different’ thrice in that sentence, you Grammar Nazis !)

 How many of us really feel that we have friends who genuinely feel happy for us?
 Those who celebrate us and our achievements ?
 As we grow older, our circle grows smaller.
 Because we understand who our true friends are.
 Who care enough to stop by to check up on us.
 Those who understand just by the way we respond, that there’s something upsetting us or making us feel uncomfortable.
 Similarly, they anticipate our big moments.
-Who are as excited for us as our family, when we achieve something.
+Who are as excited for us as our family ( sometimes even more than the family), when we achieve something.
 In fact they turn into our family.